50s : The Turboshaft engines arrives

 First transatlantic crossing WITH STOPs (1952)

-Made the first successful conversion from vertical rotor lift
+First successful conversion from vertical rotor lift

 to horizontal winged flight (1954)

-Sud-Aviation SE 313B Alouette II:
+Sud-Aviation SE313B Alouette II:

 First turbine helicopter enter production (March 12,1955)